freinhold/firstspirit/README.md

   - **Deprecation-comment**: You should change the StoreListener to a ploadHook or server-side StoreListener and provide a preview-function for ContentCreator instead of the Swing-Dialog.

 - ProjectGroups-Hotspot: A hotspot for Option-based gom-elements that provides the groups of the current project

+## Setup

+The module is build with maven.
+All dependencies are availabe in mcn central repository except for the FirstSpirit-libraries.
+You have to manually add them to your local repository or provide a repository in the pom.xml that contains the libraries.
+Use _mvn clean install_ to build the fsm and _mvn eclipse:eclipse_ to create an eclipse-project.